webtrends-optimize/knowledge-base/docs/for-web/integrations/push-integrations/hotjar.md

-# Hotjar - Push Integration
+# Integrate Webtrends Optimize with Hotjar - Push Integration

 This integration will send experiment views into Hotjar as an event, allowing you to then filter on that information.